 These days, there are a bunch of queer folks who do research in the broadly-defined Human-Computer Interaction (HCI) space.
 Queer HCI is becoming an established part of the larger field, both in terms of research on and with queer populations and in terms of employing queering theories and methods.
 At the same time, queer researchers are making important progress in multiple areas beyond Queer HCI proper, while more and more allies try to find the right ways to support their queer colleagues and engage in queer work.
-Queer HCI is expanding rapidly – and for the second year in a row, we’re going to meet as a community.
-For solidarity, for planning, for answers and for important new questions: welcome to the 2020 CHI Queer Special Interest Group, Queer in HCI: Supporting LGBTQIA+ Researchers and Research Across Domains.
+Queer HCI is expanding rapidly – and for the third year in a row, we’re going to meet as a community.
+For solidarity, for planning, for answers and for important new questions: welcome to the 2021 CHI Queer Special Interest Group, Queer in HCI: Strengthening the Community of LGBTQIA+ Researchers and Research.

-Following insights generated at multiple ACM events over the past year, we have identified two pressing issues for Queer HCI, which we will use to start our discussion:
+Following insights generated at multiple ACM events over the past two years, we have identified two pressing issues for Queer HCI, which we will use to start our discussion:

 - How do we better support queer people doing HCI research when they are not working with a queer population?